Gold IRAs can be a safe and reliable way to save for your retirement, as well as diversify your portfolio.

 Once you have your gold IRA ready to go, you can begin the process of rolling over part or all of your funds from another retirement account, including 401(k)s, 403(b)s, thrift savings plans, and more.

-- Contact your 401(k) plan administrator.
-Tell them you want to roll over funds into your new IRA account.
+To initiate the rollover, contact your 401(k) plan administrator and tell it you want to roll over funds into your new IRA account.
+The administrator will have required forms and paperwork for you to complete.

-- Fill out the forms and paperwork required by your administrator.
-Make sure they know you’d prefer a rollover — not a transfer.
+Make sure they know you’d prefer a rollover—not a transfer.
 With a rollover, the money will go directly to you, and then you’ll deposit the funds into your new account.
 Transfers are when the money goes straight from one custodian to the next.

-- Receive your funds.
-Make sure to put them in your gold IRA account within 60 days, or you’ll face a financial penalty (10% if you’re under 59.5).
+Your plan administrator will send you a check for the funds you plan to roll over from your 401(k) to your IRA.
+Once you receive them, make sure to put them in your gold IRA account within 60 days, or you’ll face a financial penalty (10% if you’re under 59.5).

 Once that’s all done, you’ll need to keep an eye on your account.
 Check-in regularly to see how your investments are doing and consider making an annual rollover if you’d like to continue buying gold.